 Creating your API key

 Step two.
-Get verified!
 Verify your account and get started on the API.
 Start by naming the API something memorable such as "Cryptohopper API".

 Cryptohopper uses many different IP addresses for the trading bots, therefore, it's important that you don't configure "Restrict access to trusted IP's only".

-Navigate to your cryptohopper account and find the baseconfig.
-From there on out, you can click on the tab labeled "exchange".
+Navigate to your Cryptohopper account and find the baseconfig.
+From there, click on the tab labeled "exchange".

 Select your exchange, fill in your API key and you are done!